 Whether you are new to ultrasound in regional anaesthesia or want to brush up on your knowledge and skills, this will be an enjoyable and informative day to recharge your enthusiasm for regional anaesthesia techniques.

 The course will start the day in a classroom setting, going through the practicalities of sedation in the Emergency Department covering how and when to do it, drug choices and management of complications.
-The rest of the day is will be dedicated to practical skills workshops whereby you will be able to practice techniques and skills with a consultant anaesthetist on a manikin in a safe environment.
+The rest of the day is dedicated to practical skills workshops whereby you will be able to practise techniques and skills with a consultant anaesthetist on a manikin in a safe environment.
 The practical skills workshops will cover:

 - Upper limb blocks